 To combat these challenges, effective pest control strategies need to be implemented and tailored to address the shifting dynamics of pest populations under changing climatic conditions.
 Research and monitoring tools play a pivotal role in understanding and predicting these shifts, enabling proactive measures to be taken.

-It’s essential for farmers and policymakers to collaborate on developing sustainable pest management practices that can mitigate the negative consequences of climate change on agricultural systems.
+It’s essential for farmers and policymakers to collaborate to develop sustainable pest management practices that mitigate the adverse effects of climate change on agricultural systems.
 By adopting integrated pest management approaches and investing in resilient agricultural practices, it’s possible to safeguard food production and maintain agricultural productivity in the face of evolving pest pressures.

 Frequently Asked Questions